Peroxisome: Genes

 PEX genes encode the protein machinery (peroxins) required for proper peroxisome assembly.
 Peroxisomal membrane proteins are imported through at least two routes, one of which depends on the interaction between peroxin 19 and peroxin 3, while the other is required for the import of peroxin 3, either of which may occur without the import of matrix (lumen) enzymes, which possess the peroxisomal targeting signal PTS1 or PTS2 as previously discussed.
 Elongation of the peroxisome membrane and the final fission of the organelle are regulated by Pex11p.

 Genes that encode peroxin proteins include: PEX1, PEX2 (PXMP3), PEX3, PEX5, PEX6, PEX7, PEX9, PEX10, PEX11A, PEX11B, PEX11G, PEX12, PEX13, PEX14, PEX16, PEX19, PEX26, PEX28, PEX30, and PEX31.
 Between organisms, PEX numbering and function can differ.

 Evolutionary origins

+Two independent evolutionary analyses of the peroxisomal proteome found homologies between the peroxisomal import machinery and the ERAD pathway in the endoplasmic reticulum, along with a number of metabolic enzymes that were likely recruited from the mitochondria.
+This theory is in line with the experimental derivation of peroxisome from the ER described above.

 The protein content of peroxisomes varies across species or organism, but the presence of proteins common to many species has been used to suggest an endosymbiotic origin; that is, peroxisomes evolved from bacteria that invaded larger cells as parasites, and very gradually evolved a symbiotic relationship.
+(A specific theory posits the possibility of an Actinomycetota origin; but there was no phylogenetic support.)
 However, this view has been challenged by recent discoveries.
 For example, peroxisome-less mutants can restore peroxisomes upon introduction of the wild-type gene.

-Two independent evolutionary analyses of the peroxisomal proteome found homologies between the peroxisomal import machinery and the ERAD pathway in the endoplasmic reticulum, along with a number of metabolic enzymes that were likely recruited from the mitochondria.
-The peroxisome may have had an Actinomycetota origin; however, this is controversial.